dangtv/BIRDS/webpage/customer.md

 old table `customer`.
 If it is not found, we fill in the attribute `PHONE` a default string `‘unknown’`.

-## Verifying and compiling the update strategy into SQL:
+## Verifying and compiling the update strategy to SQL:

 ```bash
 birds -v -f jcustomer.dl -o jcustomer.sql